 The Horizon M4 exercise bike is an affordably priced indoor cycle with a hefty flywheel and a compact frame.
 At under $500 when it's on sale, it can't be beat for value and features.

-The Horizon M4 indoor cycle features:
+The Horizon M-4 indoor cycle features:

-The Horizon M4 exercise bike has a heavy-duty weighted flywheel, a chain drive system, and forged steel crank to provide the tough pedaling resistance with the feel of a street bike.
+The Horizon M-4 indoor cycle trainer bike has a heavy-duty weighted flywheel, a chain drive system, and forged steel crank to provide the tough pedaling resistance with the feel of a street bike.
 It has an attractive steel frame and pedals that are interchangeable with any standard 9/16 pedals.

 The aero-style handlebars have multi hand positions and can also move up and down, but they do not adjust vertically so can’t move closer or further away from the user.
 Also, the 285 pounds for the max user weight capacity is overstated but not by much – 250 pounds at the most would be our guess.

-Normally priced at $399, the Horizon M4 can be found online for as low as $349 when on sale – which is the price you should shoot for.
+Normally priced at $599, the Horizon M-4 can be found online for as low as $449 when on sale – which is the price you should shoot for.
 If you plan to ride infrequently, these cheaper spin bikes are okay but keep in mind that they are inferior to the health club exercise bikes you’ve ridden on in spinning class.

 The sturdiness isn’t there, the ride is not as smooth, and the bikes are not fully adjustable.
 The price is attractive here but don’t expect the Horizon M-4 exercise bike to perform like a studio quality bike.